John Lesson 14 Day 2

 5. His sheep are familiar with His voice.

 “God speaks to our inner person (spirit), and our inner person hears Him.
 The problem comes when we aren’t sensitive to or controlled by our spirits but are walking in the vanity of our minds (Ephesians 4:17-18).
 The Bible calls this walking in the flesh instead of the Spirit (Galatians 5:16-18).”
 Andrew Wommack

 God, Jesus, and Holy Spirit communicate in many ways.
 Most often, I see pictures, often moving pictures while awake or in dreams.
 When He wants me to do something or teach me something, I sometimes I see myself doing it, or I see an illustration.
 I believe it’s the Good Shepherd because the pictures are unrelated to my thoughts and they agree with His ways.

 I am in Him, and He is in me.
 John 14:20

 Someone suggested we try to visualize Jesus with us all day.
 So one day when I went for a walk, I tried to picture Jesus walking beside me, holding my hand.

 The next day, I tried it again.
 Immediately, I saw one set of footsteps.
-Not like the poem Footprints in the Sand.
-Jesus wasn’t carrying me.
+Unlike the poem Footprints in the Sand, Jesus wasn’t carrying me.
 He was—and is—in me.
 And I was—and am—in him.
 Thus, one set of footsteps.

-MY answers — not THE answers — to BSF study questions on John Lesson 14 Day 2 ~ John 10:1-6
+My answers to BSF study questions on John Lesson 14 Day 2 ~ John 10:1-6